mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 Crucially, the LOI isn't binding.
 The document that really matters is the asset purchase agreement (APA), which you sign when the deal closes.
 But the LOI officially kicks off due diligence and the drafting of the APA.

 When we started LOI discussions, I was in an excellent negotiation position.
 I had two serious buyers competing against each other.
-Since listing on Quiet Light, the company's annual earnings had increased by $10k, and we received pre-qualification for an SBA loan, which meant buyers who didn't have $599k in cash could now get a government-backed loan to buy the business.
+Since listing on Quiet Light, TinyPilot's annual earnings had increased by $10k, and we received pre-qualification for an SBA loan, which meant buyers who didn't have $599k in cash could now get a government-backed loan to buy the business.

 Chris told the two prospective buyers that we were planning to re-launch on Quiet Light at $625k but that I'd honor the original price if they made an offer within the next two weeks.